There are many ways to find the right service for you.

 Not at this stage.
 The transaction history on the website for the 28-Day Pass is currently under development.
 To assist customers, the expiry date is displayed on each validator and on the vending machine.
 If you have protected your metroCARD, you can check your transaction history at Adelaide Metro Infocentres and via the Infoline.

-If you don't wish to purchase a 3-Day Visitor Pass you can still get to where you want to go by public transport - simply purchase single day trip tickets.
+If you don't wish to purchase a 3-Day Visitor Pass you can still get to where you want to go by public transport - simply purchase single day trip tickets if you require shorter duration travel or alternatively if you stay longer than three days you can add additional metrocard credit to your Visitor Pass.

 Access to the easy to use Tourist Maps is only available with the Visitor Pass.